Pierian-Data/Complete-Python-3-Bootcamp/18-Milestone Project - 3/Projects-Solutions/Solution Links.md

 [[geekpradd (Python)]](https://github.com/geekpradd/Prime-Factorise/blob/master/primefactorize.py)
 [[MrBlaise (Python)]](https://github.com/MrBlaise/learnpython/blob/master/Numbers/prime.py) [[whoshuu (Python)]](https://github.com/whoshuu/Projects/blob/master/Numbers/prime.py)

-**Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one. [[MrBlaise (Python)]](https://github.com/MrBlaise/learnpython/blob/master/Numbers/next_prime.py) [[Silverneo (Python)]](https://github.com/Silverneo/pylearn/blob/master/prime.py) [[desertwebdesigns (Python)]](https://bitbucket.org/desertwebdesigns/learn_python/src/master/Numbers/next_prime.py)
+**Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one. [[MrBlaise (Python)]](https://github.com/MrBlaise/learnpython/blob/master/Numbers/next_prime.py) [[Silverneo (Python)]](https://github.com/Silverneo/pylearn/blob/master/prime.py)

-**Find Cost of Tile to Cover W x H Floor** - Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user. [[Drhealsgood (Python)]](https://github.com/Drhealsgood/miniprojects/blob/master/number_projects/other/misc.py)  [[desertwebdesigns (Python)]](https://bitbucket.org/desertwebdesigns/learn_python/src/master/Numbers/tile.py)
+**Find Cost of Tile to Cover W x H Floor** - Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user. [[Drhealsgood (Python)]](https://github.com/Drhealsgood/miniprojects/blob/master/number_projects/other/misc.py)

 **Mortgage Calculator** - Calculate the monthly payments of a fixed term mortgage over given Nth terms at a given interest rate.
 Also figure out how long it will take the user to pay back the loan.
-For added complexity, add an option for users to select the compounding interval (Monthly, Weekly, Daily, Continually).  [[desertwebdesigns]](Python)]](https://bitbucket.org/desertwebdesigns/learn_python/src/master/Numbers/mortgage.py)
+For added complexity, add an option for users to select the compounding interval (Monthly, Weekly, Daily, Continually).  [[austinmcconnell]](Python)]](https://github.com/austinmcconnell/mortgage)

 **Change Return Program** - The user enters a cost and then the amount of money given.
 The program will figure out the change and the number of quarters, dimes, nickels, pennies needed for the change. [[Drhealsgood (Python)]](https://github.com/Drhealsgood/miniprojects/blob/master/number_projects/money_changing/money_changing.py)